 Obviously, compatibility is an issue, I’ve not tested any with my Google Hub, so I’ll need to get back to you on that, however, this is the smart locks I know that work with Alexa:

-Smart door locks CAN be hacked, unfortunately, this is just how the technology works, especially devices which utilise Wi-Fi / Bluetooth / NFC technology.
-Smart locks are operated electronically which as you can imagine will open your lock up to many potential security risks.
+Smart door locks CAN be hacked, unfortunately, this is just how the technology works, especially devices which utilize Wi-Fi / Bluetooth / NFC technology.
+Smart locks are operated electronically which as you can imagine will open your lock-up to many potential security risks.

 Some smart locks that have deadlocks need to meet certain specifications before installation, for example, some Smart Locks only work with “Thumb turn deadbolts” and not “double cylinder deadbolts”.